Carter Bancks: Playing career

-As a junior, Bancks played with the Junior B Kimberley Dynamiters of the Kootenay International Junior Hockey League in 2005–06 before earning a late season appearance with the Lethbridge Hurricanes of the Western Hockey League (WHL).
+As a junior, Bancks played with the Junior B Kimberley Dynamiters of the Kootenay International Junior Hockey League in 2005–06 before earning a late-season appearance with the Lethbridge Hurricanes of the Western Hockey League (WHL).
 He played four full seasons with the Hurricanes between 2006 and 2010, scoring 58 goals and 120 assists in 262 games.

 Bancks went unselected at the NHL draft, and upon graduating from junior, was signed to an American Hockey League (AHL) contract with the Abbotsford Heat.
 He played his first full season of professional hockey in 2010–11 and while a concussion limited him to 29 games, Bancks still scored 19 points.
 He made a positive impression with his team; head coach Jim Playfair argued that if Bancks had been healthy throughout the season, Abbotsford would not have missed the AHL playoffs.
 His performance was enough for the Calgary Flames, the parent club of the Heat, to sign him to an NHL contract.
 He remained with the Heat for the following two seasons, scoring 10 points in 55 games in 2011–12, and 12 in 59 games the following year.

 Upon the conclusion of the 2012–13 AHL season, Bancks was one of several players recalled by Calgary.
 He made his NHL debut on April 23, 2013, against the Nashville Predators.

 As an unsigned free agent from the Flames heading into the 2014–15 season, Bancks accepted an invite to the Vancouver Canucks training camp.
 He was later reassigned to AHL affiliate, the Utica Comets, on September 27, 2014.

 On October 14, 2016, the day before the start of this third full season with the team, Bancks was named captain of the Utica Comets.

-After six seasons with the Utica Comets, prior to the 2020–21 season, Bancks announced his retirement from a 10-year professional hockey career on January 11, 2020, at the age of 31.
+After six seasons with the Utica Comets, before the 2020–21 season, Bancks announced his retirement from a 10-year professional hockey career on January 11, 2020, at the age of 31.